 This is not a traditional "top ten" list; the situations are in random order, as I recalled them or had yet another experience involving one or another of them.

-- The more important the information, the smaller the print will be
+The more important the information, the smaller the print will be!
+Especially in legal documents!

-- The harder it is to bend over, the more often stuff falls on the floor/ground
+The harder it is to bend over, the more often stuff falls on the floor or on the ground.

 What About You?